CompCogNeuro/sims/ch7/abac/README.md

 * You should see the AB testing error go down, but then jump quickly back up, at the point when training switched over to AC, in general agreement with the [McCloskey & Cohen (1989)](#references) results.
 This  indicates that learning on the AC list (which gradually gets better) has interfered catastrophically with the prior learning on the AB list.
 Due to the use of inhibition and sparse representations, and a reasonably sized hidden layer, this model sometimes manages to retain some amount of the AB list, but its performance is highly variable and on average not as good as the human data.
 Let's collect some statistics by running a batch of several training runs.

-* Hit `Train Run` to complete a run of 10 "subjects", and click on the `Train Run Plot` to monitor results.
+* Hit `Run` to complete a run of 10 "subjects", and click on the `Train Run Plot` to monitor results.

 The statistics taken at the end of the AC list training for each "subject" will appear in the `Train Run Plot`.